roangelo.net

 An abstraction (the discarding of some aspects while retaining others), an abstract term, is not the name of an "abstract object".
 Language tempts us to reification (hypostatization) through the picture "words are names and the meaning of a name is the thing the name stands for" and "a noun is the name of a person, place, or thing".

-Although, of course, Plato does not look at (conceive) the question of the meaning of common names ("abstract terms") that way: e.g. the concept 'man' is not merely notice taken of the similarities among men (as Ockham says), but the essence or archetype of man: it is what is unchanging and therefore what is absolutely real, although suprasensible.
-But 'suprasensible' or 'imperceptible' means unverifiable; and that is the difference between Plato's logic of language and e.g. Wittgenstein's, or the difference between metaphysics (theorizing or speculation) and "facts in plain view" philosophy (if that is a philosophy and not just a logic of language).
+Although, of course, Plato does not look at (conceive) the question of the meaning of common names ("abstract terms") that way: e.g. the concept 'man' is not merely notice taken of the similarities among men (as Ockham says), but 'man' is the name of the essence or archetype of man: it is what is unchanging and therefore what is absolutely real, although suprasensible.

 A "Limiting Concept"